The Bar Mitzvah

 Believe it or not, the Kotel is definitely a place that creates genuine emotions.
 I have seen people far away from any connection with religion crying at the Kotel… and it was hard for them to explain why…

-For someone born outside Israel, what may be the most striking thing here is the light and the brightness of this incredible city: Jerusalem.
+For someone born outside Israel, the most striking thing here is the light and the brightness of this incredible city: Jerusalem.
 It is simply astounding… and I believe it is unique!
-Apart from the Kotel, I particularly appreciate the special atmosphere of the Jerusalem synagogues.
+Apart from the Kotel, I particularly enjoy the special atmosphere of the Jerusalem synagogues.
 There is often much light inside… and anyone can really feel warm.

-Here is a selection of pictures taken from Jerusalem to Modiin.
+Here is a selection of pictures taken from Jerusalem to Tel Aviv.
 There are so many great spots to organize a bar mitzvah or a bat mitzvah in Israel…

 I hope we will have soon the pleasure to meet behind my camera 🙂